jasonkradams/real-staging-ai/docs/README.md

-# Virtual Staging AI — Documentation
+# Real Staging AI — Documentation

-This project is an AI-driven Virtual Staging platform for real estate agents and photographers.
+This project is an AI-driven Real Staging platform for real estate agents and photographers.
 Users upload photos of empty rooms; the system returns the same photos virtually furnished.
 Phase 1 focuses on a production-grade backend with a mocked image “staging” step to validate the full flow end-to-end (auth → upload → job → result → billing) before GPU inference is introduced.

 ## Quick Start